toss/es-git/docs/ko/reference/functions/discoverRepository.md

 > **discoverRepository**(`path`, `signal`?): `Promise`\<[`Repository`](../classes/Repository.md)\>

-Attempt to open an already-existing repository at or above `path`
+Attempt to open an already-existing repository at or above `path`.

 This starts at `path` and looks up the filesystem hierarchy until it finds a repository.